-Results - We recalculated the length of all High Intensity Bus directional routes for MBDO, CBDO and CBPT modes of service using publicly available maps without exception.
+Finding: We recalculated the length of all HIB directional routes for the MBDO, CBDO and CBPT modes of service using publicly available maps without exception.
 The MBPT mode does not operate over HIB lanes.
+No exceptions were noted as a result of this procedure.

 s.
 Discuss whether other public transit agencies operate service over the same FG/HIB as the transit agency.
 If yes, determine that the transit agency coordinated with the other transit agency (or agencies) such that the DRMs for the segment of FG/HIB are reported only once to the NTD on the Federal Funding Allocation form.
-Each transit agency should report the actual VRM, PMT, and OE for the service operated over the same FG/HIB.
+Each transit agency should report the actual VRM, PMT, and Operating Expense (OE) for the service operated over the same FG/HIB.

-Results - We interviewed the Business Unit Analyst - Transit Division and noted that OCTA does share High Intensity Lanes.
+Finding: We interviewed the Business Unit Analyst of the Transit Division and noted that OCTA does share High Intensity Lanes.
 However, the shared High Intensity Lanes were noted as claimed by the proper agency per the NTD annual reporting manual, and not by OCTA.
+No exceptions were noted as a result of this procedure.

 t.
 Review the FG/HIB segments form.
-Discuss the Agency Revenue Service Start Date for any segments added in the 2018 report year with the persons reporting NTD data.
+Discuss the Agency Revenue Service Start Date for any segments added in the 2019 report year with the persons reporting NTD data.
 This is the commencement date of revenue service for each FG/HIB segment.
 Determine that the date reported is the date that the agency began revenue service.
 This may be later than the Original Date of Revenue Service if the transit agency is not the original operator.
-If a segment was added for the 2018 report year, the Agency Revenue Service Date must occur within the transit agency's 2018 fiscal year.
+If a segment was added for the 2019 report year, the Agency Revenue Service Date must occur within the transit agency's 2019 fiscal year.
 Segments are grouped by like characteristics.
 Note that for apportionment purposes, under the State of Good Repair (§5337) and Bus and Bus Facilities (§5339) programs, the 7-year age requirement for fixed guideway/High Intensity Busway segments is based on the report year when the segment is first reported by any NTD transit agency.
 This pertains to segments reported for the first time in the current report year.
 Even if a transit agency can document an Agency Revenue Service Start Date prior to the current NTD report year, FTA will only consider segments continuously reported to the NTD.

-Results - We obtained the HIB segments form noting the High Intensity segments and dates.
-It was noted that OCTA added no new segments during the year.
+Finding: We obtained the HIB segments form noting the High Intensity segments and dates.
+It was noted that OCTA added no new segments during the year, as evidenced in the HIB segments form and per inquiry with the Section Manager of Accounting & Financial Reporting.
+No exceptions were noted as a result of this procedure.